Enduring discipline or correction is never pleasant at the time it happens. Indeed, correction is something we seriously want to avoid!

 Father’s Corrections Are For My Good

-Father sends tests, trials, unpleasant challenges, conflicts, and sufferings our way in order to refine us, correct us, prove us, and to build our faith!
-Father tests us and trys us, to show us what is in our heart (Deuteronomy 8:2).
+Father sends tests, trials, unpleasant challenges, conflicts, and sufferings our way in order to refine us, correct us, humble us, prove us, and to build up our faith!
+Also, Father tests us and trys us, to show us what is really in our heart (Deuteronomy 8:2).

 Irritated, Troubled, Rebuked